Reyux-0i0/REYUX-Tools-main/README.md

 │   └── Site                               : Access the official website or related REYUX Tools link.
 │
 ├── 💰 - Paid
-│   ├── Python Obfuscator (Premium)        : Makes Python code unreadable for protection.
+│   ├── Python Obfuscator         : Makes Python code unreadable for protection.
-│   ├── Discord Rat Builder (Premium)      : [Legal use only] Remote access to a system via Discord.
+│   ├── Discord Rat Builder (FREE)      : [Legal use only] Remote access to a system via Discord.
-│   ├── Ransomware Builder (Premium)       : [Legal use only] Custom ransomware creation tool to encrypt files and demand payment.
+│   ├── Ransomware Builder (FREE)       : [Legal use only] Custom ransomware creation tool to encrypt files and demand payment.
-│   ├── Website DoS (Premium)              : Launches a DoS attack on a website (for legal testing).
+│   ├── Website DoS (FREE)              : Launches a DoS attack on a website (for legal testing).
-│   └── Proxy Scraper (Premium)            : Automatically retrieves fresh proxy lists.
+│   └── Proxy Scraper (FREE)            : Automatically retrieves fresh proxy lists.
 │
 ├── 🕵️‍♂️ - Network Scanner
 │   ├── Website Vulnerability Scanner      : Scans a website for vulnerabilities.